David-g-g/PaymentGateway/README.md

 # Intruduction

-PaymentGateway to process payments with a fake acquirer.
+Payment gateway to process payments with a fake acquirer.